 The original four generators were designed with a nameplate rating of 66,000 kW.
 In other words, under controlled conditions, each unit could produce up to 66,000 kW of electricity per hour (the latter installed 5th unit has a nameplate rating of 80,000 kW).
 However, the nameplate rating of the first four generators recently increased due to a “rehabilitation” or overhaul.
 The rehab increased the overall plant capacity from 344,000 kW to 422,000 kW, a 22.7% increase; this is equivalent to adding a 6th generator.

 On average, the Hartwell Powerplant produces over 468 million-kilowatt hours per year.
-Revenues during 2001 totaled over $14 million, and have exceeded $330 million since 1962.
+Total generation and capacity revenue during fiscal year 2020 surpassed $23 million.

 How Hydropower Works: